Shailee25/Task1-Registration-Form-/README.md

-This file contains the code file of registration form for a website or app, complete with input validation and error messages.
+This file contains the HTML,CSS and Javascript code of registration form for a website or app, complete with input validation and error messages.